Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 8. Customer Service

-Visible has no physical stores or even an 800 number to call for help.
+Visible has no physical stores or a customer service number to call for help.
 Everything is done through the app.

 If you’re switching from Verizon or another major carrier to Visible, perhaps the biggest change will be adjusting to the way customer service is handled.

-Visible Chief Commercial Officer Jeremy Bolton told me the service increased its customer care team by 25% in the fall of 2022, which has reduced wait times for live chat.
+Visible increased its customer care team by 25% in the fall of 2022, which has reduced wait times for live chat.
+It also implemented a procedure to offer real-time escalated support for complex issues.

 My switch to Visible was trouble-free, but I’ll admit the absence of traditional phone support made me nervous.
 The company does provide frequent updates about your order via email.